Arikesari Maravarman: Larger Chinnamanur Plates.

 The Larger Chinnamanur Plates states that Arikesari "Parankusa" won battles at Nelveli and Sankaramangai.

+According to the Chinnamanur copper plates, Arikesari Maravarman is credited with defeating the Pallavas at the battle of Sankaramangai.

 The inscription further states that he ruined the Paravars (people on the south-east coast of the Pandya country) who did not submit to him and destroyed the people of Kurunadu.
 According to one theory, "Kurunattar" refers to people of Kurunadu (an unidentified place); another possibility is that the term refers to petty chieftains.

 Arikesari is also said to have defeated an unspecified enemy at Sennilam, which may refer to a particular place or is a generic term for "Red (Bloody) Battlefield".
-Finally, the inscription states that he defeated the Keralas (the Cheras) multiple times, and once imprisoned their king with his near relatives and warriors.
+Finally, the inscription states that he defeated the Keralas (the Cheras) multiple times, battle of Puliyur he defeated Cheras and once imprisoned their king with his near relatives and warriors.

-Role in the Chalukya-Pallava conflict
+Role in the Chalukya-Pallava-pandya conflicts

 Arikesari Maravarman seems to have joined with the Chalukyas in their struggle against the Pallavas.
 Early in the rule of Pallava king Parameswara I, Chalukya Vikramadtiya I advanced south and even displaced the Pallava from his capital Kanchi.
 The Chalukya king then advanced further south to the Kaveri River and encamped at Uraiyur (where he probably effected an alliance with Arikesari Maravarman).
+However, other historians note that the relationship between the Pandyas and the Chalukyas was not consistently allied.
+K. M. Venkata Ramaiah records that at the battle of Nelveli the Pandya forces defeated the Chalukyas under Vikramaditya I, forcing the Chalukyan army to retreat.
+The retreating forces later encountered the Pallavas at Peruvallanallur, where they were again defeated.
+This sequence suggests shifting hostilities rather than a stable Pandya–Chalukya alliance.